 Income can be either earned or unearned income.
-Some income is included in the applicant's budget to determine eligibility for medical assistance programs and some income is not included.
+Some income is included in the applicant's budget to determine Medical Assistance programs and some income is not included.
 Per regulations, certain types of income are entitled to allowable deductions.
 It is important for the applicant to report all income.

-- Income consists of wages, Social Security, unemployment benefits, etc. - A month's worth of income verification is needed at a minimum to obtain a representative monthly amount to determine the applicant's eligibility for medical assistance. - If an electronic source is not available, income can be verified using the most recent four weeks' worth of check stubs, employer statements, Social Security award letters, unemployment compensation award letters, court documents, tax records (for self-employment), etc.
+- Income consists of wages, Social Security, unemployment benefits, etc. - A month's worth of income verification is needed at a minimum to obtain a representative monthly amount to determine the applicant's Medical Assistance. - If an electronic source is not available, income can be verified using the most recent four weeks' worth of check stubs, employer statements, Social Security award letters, unemployment compensation award letters, court documents, tax records (for self-employment), etc.

-The following medical assistance categories are subject to Modified Adjusted Gross Income rules effective January 1, 2014:
+The following Medical Assistance categories are subject to Modified Adjusted Gross Income (MAGI) rules effective January 1, 2014:

 - Pregnant Women

 - Children under 19 years of age

-- Parents/Caretakers with children under age 19
+- Parents Caretakers/with children under age 19

-- Planning for Healthy Babies®
+- Planning for Healthy Babies® (P4HB)

 - PeachCare for Kids®